Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Deeper : A Bio-Inspired Simulation-Integrated Testing Framework

 \textit{Selection:} We use \textit{tournament selection} for identifying the promising test scenarios, which have a high probability to lead to failures and safety violations.
 In tournament selection, a subset of the population is selected at random in each tournament and the best test scenario of the subset is picked.
 The number of individuals participating in each tournament indicates the size of the tournament.

-\textit{Crossover:} We develop a domain-specific \textit{one-point crossover} operation to create new test scenarios, i.e., new test roads, from the ones selected from the previous generation.
-The proposed crossover operation performs the segment exchange at the sets of \textit{control points}, which means that a random point is selected as the crossover point in the sets of control points in the parent roads, then the parts of the sets beyond the crossover point are swapped between the parents, and accordingly, two new sets of control points for two child roads are formed.
-The corresponding sample points for the generated child roads are calculated using the Catmull-Rom calculation algorithm (See Fig. \ref{fig:Crossover}).
+\textit{Crossover:} We develop a domain-specific \textit{one-point crossover} operation tailor-made to our representation model.
+The proposed crossover operation performs the segment exchange at the level of \textit{control points}, which means that a random point is selected as the crossover point in the sets of control points in the parent roads, then the parts of the sets beyond the crossover point are swapped between the parents, and accordingly, two new sets of control points for two child roads are formed.
+The corresponding sample points for the generated child roads are calculated using the Catmull-Rom calculation algorithm (see Figure \ref{fig:Crossover}).

 However, still, these resulting sets of points might not represent valid roads w.r.t the geometrical constraints, so before adding these new test scenarios to the offspring, we also check their validity and let only the resulting valid roads be added to the offspring.
 If both generated child roads are valid, then both of them will be transferred to the offspring, while if one of them is valid, we keep the valid child and another crossover point is tried to breed the parent roads and generate the second valid child.
 Likewise, if none of the child roads are identified as valid roads, another crossover point is tried.
 All in all, in order to generate two valid child roads from a crossover operation, at most five attempts to try with different crossover points are done.
 If in the end, the attempts do not lead to valid child roads, the whole process will be rolled back and the original parents will be added to the offspring.